wiseodd/wiseodd.github.io/_posts/2016-09-17-gan-tensorflow.md

 Lastly, we thought about the different way to think about GAN loss functions.
 In the alternative loss functions, we think intuitively about the two networks and used Logistic Loss to model the alternative loss functions.

-For the full code, head to [my gist repo](https://gist.github.com/wiseodd/b2697c620e39cb5b134bc6173cfe0f56) or the full [Github repo](https://github.com/wiseodd/hipsternet)!
+For the full code, head to <https://github.com/wiseodd/generative-models>!

 <h2 class="section-heading">References</h2>